fhildeb/lukso-node-guide/docs/guides/validator-setup/launchpad-walkthrough.md

 :::info

-If you want to know more about validator differentiations, have a look into the [Staking](/docs/theory/node-operation/staking.md) chapter of the [**🧠 Theory**](/docs/theory/preparations/node-specifications.md) section.
+Further details about validator differentiations can be found on the [Staking Deposits](/docs/theory/node-operation/staking-deposits.md) page in the [**🧠 Theory**](/docs/theory/preparations/node-specifications.md) section.

 :::